 To conclude, we’re astounded with how cheap this coat is considering its waterproof, windproof, is compatible with a harness and will keep them warm.
 We strongly recommend checking this out if you’re looking for a cheap waterproof dog coat this autumn/winter.

 No products found.

 9. Cosipet Trouser Suit

 If you want to, without a doubt, protect your dog’s body from as much rain as caninely possible then you definitely need to get your hands on Cosipet’s trouser suit.
 This bad boy covers every inch of your hound bar the feet and the head with waterproof polyester which not only keeps them dry but clean as well.
 You won’t get any splashback dirt so you only need to wipe the feet when you get back home.
-This is a wonderful coat for dogs with light coloured/long hairs which are a pain to clean.
+This is a wonderful dog rain suit with legs.

 To put it on, you’d need to wrap it around the body and then manually put the legs into the coat’s legs which can be a pain if you have a dog that doesn’t like wearing clothing.
 They are quite common!
 The cuffs of the ankles are elasticated and fit tightly which is what allows this to not be too loose.
 The cuffs also keep the water from splashing upwards into the suit.
 Once in, you simply zip them up and you’re on your way.
 The dogs can go to the toilet while wearing this which isn’t illustrated in the press images we’ve received.